Leptonic Operators for Cabbibo Angle Anomaly with SMEFT RG Evolution: Conclusions

+In this article, we have proposed a new way to account for the CAA in the SMEFT framework, where we have used only purely leptonic operators at the high scale.
+We have shown that \begin{itemize}

-\item The CAA, quantified through the ratio $R(V_{us})$, may be accounted for by the introduction of a single nonzero NP operator $\Oll_{1122}$ at a high scale $\Lambda$, and generating the required WCs at the low scale through RG running.
+\item Pure leptonic four-fermion operators can affect the extraction of the CKM element $V_{us}$ by contributing to the Fermi constant through operator mixing arising from RG evolution.
+The CAA, quantified through the ratio $R(V_{us})$, may be partly resolved by the introduction of a single nonzero NP operator $\Oll_{1122}$ at a high scale $\Lambda$, and generating the required WCs at the low scale through RG running.
 The operators $\Oll_{1111}$ and $\Oll_{2222}$ at the high scale do not contribute to the RG running of WCs relevant for the resolution of the CAA.

 \item It is possible to generate nonzero values for $\Cll_{iijj}$ at the high scale, while keeping the WCs of other operators, $\Ophil, \Olq, \Ophiq$, to be vanishing at the high scale.
-This may be achieved, for example, through the extension of the SM with a heavy $Z'$ gauge boson.
+This may be achieved, for example, through the extension of the SM with a heavy $Z'$ gauge boson having non-universal leptonic couplings.
+In addition, in the $Z'$ model, the operator $\Olqone_{kk23}$ at the high scale can generate $C_9^{bs\ell \ell} = - C_{10}^{bs\ell\ell}$ at the EW scale, thus helping the resolution of the {$ b \to s \mu^+ \mu^-$} anomalies.